 The exact pathogenesis has not been fully understood.
 However, it appears to be the result of impaired metabolism/clearance of cellular nucleic acid debris.
 Accumulation eventually triggers an immune response with ensuing damage to various tissues similar to that seen in antenatal infections (e.g. TORCH) and autoimmune diseases (e.g. systemic lupus erythematosus) 2.

-High T2 signal in the white matter, especially in the frontal and temporal lobes surrounding the ventricular horns 1.
+On T2-weighted sequences, there is high signal in the white matter, especially in the frontal and temporal lobes surrounding the ventricular horns 1.
 Temporal lobe cysts-like spaces may also form 1.

 Over time, atrophy develops, particularly of the periventricular regions 1.
 The brainstem and cerebellum may also develop prominent atrophy 1.